 The two satellite-derived images above show the daily snow cover across North America (left map) and the Northern Hemisphere (right map) throughout January 2009.
 The maps help illustrate the snow coverage expanding and contracting across the U.S. By the end of January, 47 percent of the country was covered by snow compared to 37 percent one month prior.
 Warmer temperatures in the western U.S. helped erode much of the snow pack that was seen in the beginning of the month.
-The winter storm that affected eastern Texas, Arkansas, and Kentucky is visible in the animated loop.

 On January 20th, a significant snowfall event occurred across the eastern third of North Carolina as a strong upper level disturbance spawned the development of a cyclone off the Southeast Coast.
 Raleigh and Plymouth, North Carolina reported over 6 and 4 inches (1.5 and 1.0 cm) of snow, respectively.
 Fayetteville, North Carolina received four inches of snow, the most in six years.
 The thin layer of snow was just enough to delight the children but vex commuters.
 Eastern areas of the Tarheel state received anywhere from a half an inch up to seven inches during the event.
 The associated upper-level disturbance produced locally heavy amounts of snow across northern Georgia and extreme western North Carolina.
 Dallas, Georgia, which is situated 25 miles northwest of Atlanta, received five inches (1.3 cm) of snow.